alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-07-27-the-khawarij-ideology-in-present-times.md

 category: [fatwas,rulership,sects]
 locale: en
 lang: en
-excerpt: The manhaj of the Khawarij comprises of three aspects namely disobedience to the ruler, takfir of the Muslims, and making permissible the blood of the Muslims.
+summary: The manhaj of the Khawarij comprises of three aspects namely disobedience to the ruler, takfir of the Muslims, and making permissible the blood of the Muslims.
 translated_by: Abul-Irbad Abid Zargar
 muftis:
   shaykh: